harikrishnanmurthy/topdanmark-challenge/Readme.txt

 Challenge Mule flow has been designed using XML editor.
-Mule CE is embedded in a spring boot application (microservice) using mule-spring-boot-starter
+The Mule CE used to execute this flow is an embedded Mule ESB in a spring boot application (microservice architecture) using mule-spring-boot-starter

 Solution outline
 ----------------